konsumer/tvparty/README.md

 ### docker

-I have also setup all the services:
+I have also setup all the services for docker-compose:

 ```bash
 docker compose up -d